 Before you start writing anything, you should also consider:

-- How often you’re gonna send your newsletters – once per week?
+- How often are you gonna send your newsletters – once per week?
 Every two weeks?
 Every month?

 - Think in terms of series – what theme will each newsletter have?
 Will they constitute a series?
 Plan for 4-6 newsletters in advance.
 You don’t actually need to write them all up-front – just think what kind of topics you’re gonna discuss in each.